microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

     ![AgentName.png](./assets/ConfigureName.png)

+    > [!NOTE]
+    > It could take a minute or two for the agent to fully configure.
+You'll see a message that says **Your agent is provisioned!** when it's ready.
-1. Now that our agent is created, we need to equip it with knowledge so it can answer questions about our company background, shipping policies, etc. This information is stored in two PDF documents which you need to download, the [Zava FAQ Doc](./assets/zava_faq.pdf) and [Zava Policies Doc](./assets/zava_returns_shipping_policy.pdf).

-1. In your agent overview screen, scroll down to the knowledge section and select the **Add Knowledge** tab.
+1. Now that our agent is created, we need to equip it with knowledge so it can answer questions about our company background, shipping policies, etc. In your agent overview screen, scroll down to the knowledge section and select the **Add Knowledge** tab.

     ![AddKnowledge.png](./assets/AddKnowledgeBtn.png)

-1. Drag and drop the [Zava FAQ Doc](./assets/zava_faq.pdf) and [Zava Policies Doc](./assets/zava_returns_shipping_policy.pdf) files you downloaded in the step above into the canvas
+1. Click the **select to browse** button and navigate to **D:\LabFiles\KnowledgeDocuments**.
+Select the **zava_faq** and **zava_returns_shipping_policy documents**.

     ![DragAndDrop.png](./assets/DragAndDropFile.png)